 Punjab: Several BJP, Shiromani Akali Dal leaders say they are returning to the Congress

-They will be formally inducted into the party in the presence of the senior leadership, the party’s state chief said.
+Among those who will return to the Congress are former state ministers Balbir Sidhu and Gurpreet Kangar.

-Several former Congress leaders from Punjab, who had joined the Bharatiya Janata Party and the Shiromani Akali Dal in recent years, on Saturday said that wanted to return to their erstwhile party.
+Several former Congress leaders from Punjab, who had joined the Bharatiya Janata Party and the Shiromani Akali Dal in recent years, on Saturday said that they wanted to return to their erstwhile party.

 Those who announced their intention to return to the Congress included Raj Kumar Verka, Balbir Singh Sidhu and Gurpreet Singh Kangar – who had joined the BJP – and Hans Raj Josan, Mohinder Singh Rinwa and Jeet Mohinder Singh Sidhu – who were with the Shiromani Akali Dal.